-When I was living in Berlin, I bought an Elgato EyeTV Hybrid (analog/digital) USB tuner for my Mac in Germany that worked great for both viewing and recording DVB-T over-the-air broadcasts (or listening to FM radio).
+When I was living in Berlin, I bought an Elgato EyeTV Hybrid (analog/digital) USB tuner for my Mac in Germany that worked great for both viewing and recording over-the-air broadcasts (or listening to FM radio).
 It’s like a DVR in your shirt pocket!
 The Elgato software and program guide are also very good.
 The Hybrid can also double as a way to convert your old VHS tapes to a 21st century digital format.
 The DVB-T/Analog Hybrid (for the Mac) sells for 130 euros in Europe ($150 plus tax in the US).
 The cheaper EyeTV Diversity tuner (digital only) is only 80 euros.
 (Note: The German version will not work in the US, and vice versa.)
-See the Elgato site for details.
+See the Elgato website for details.
 For PCs there are several options from EyeTV, Hauppauge.com (US) or Hauppauge.de (Germany).

 The solution you choose will depend on your goals and your financial situation.
 No one set-up is going to be right for everyone.

 |No more GEZ

-As of January 1, 2013 the old GEZ (Gebühreneinzugszentrale) fee has been replaced by the new Rundfunkbeitrag (“broadcast contribution”).
-Whether you want to or not, if you have a radio, TV set – and now a computer or tablet – in your household, you are required to pay a monthly fee to help finance Germany’s public broadcasters (ARD and ZDF).
+On January 1, 2013 the old GEZ (Gebühreneinzugszentrale) fee was replaced by the new Rundfunkbeitrag (“broadcast contribution/fee”).
+Now, whether you want to or not, even if you don’t have a radio, TV set – and now a computer or tablet – in your household, you are required to pay a monthly fee to help finance Germany’s public broadcasters (ARD and ZDF).
 The new Rundfunkbeitrag is a flat fee per household.
-The old GEZ monthly rate for a TV and radio was 17.98 euros.
-The new flat fee is the same.
-Most people pay the broadcast fee quarterly (53.94 euros) by automatic bank withdrawal.
-For more information, see the Rundfunkbeitrag Website (in German), where you can get more information and register.
+The old GEZ monthly rate for a TV and radio was €17.98.
+The new flat fee was the same until March 2014, when the monthly rate was reduced to €17.50.
+Most people pay the broadcast fee quarterly (€52.50) by automatic bank withdrawal.
+For more information, see the Rundfunkbeitrag website (in German), where you can get more information and register.

 More | Radio and TV in Germany